 It is the most breathtaking of the Greek isles we visited, and with it's beauty, it was also the busiest island.
-Even visiting in off season (we visited early May), the island felt busier compared to other islands.
+Even visiting during off season (we visited early May), the island felt busier compared to other islands.
 Most restaurants and stores were open and filled with visitors from around the world.
 At every corner, you'll stumble upon stunning views of white houses and blue church domes.
 You also can't miss the dozens of visitors in fancy clothing being followed by professional photographers.
 Oia is truly one of a kind, so it's understandable that people want to look nice and capture it's beauty.

 For wine lovers, you can't miss a wine tasting while in Santorini.
-Hands down - the most breathtaking winery views we've EVER experienced are at the Venetsanos Winery.
+Hands down, the most breathtaking winery views we've EVER experienced are at the Venetsanos Winery.
 The winery overlooks the magnificent caldera, and who doesn't love tasting wine with a view.
 There are many wineries on Santorini and this is one not to miss.
 Another winery we enjoyed was Domaine Sigalas.
 It's closer to Oia, about 10 minutes driving, and the estate is surrounded by vineyards - both modern and basket style vineyards that are on the ground.
 The method is known as pruning and was considered a work of human art, invented out of necessity centuries ago by people struggling to fight extreme weather conditions and strong winds.
 This special way of pruning looks like a basket and functions like a birds nest.

 CATCH THE SUNSET

 Getting around Santorini is fairly easy, but be warned that you will deal with traffic.
 Traffic jams are common on certain parts of the island, especially getting into Oia, so expect backups and be patient.
 There's a few options for getting around the island.
 You can hire a taxi and an average ride will cost you 25€.
 That'll add up quickly, which is why we recommend renting a car or ATV or taking the bus.
 Bus is the most frugal option, but isn't always the best because you're on someone else's time.
 That's why we decided to rent a car.
 We got a mini Fiat convertible and it was such a good decision.
 The daily rate was only 25€ and having a car allowed us to explore the island on our own time.
-Plus, riding around with the top down on a hot Greek day is an amazing feeling (minus the sunburn)!
+Plus, riding around with the top down on a hot Greece day is an amazing feeling (minus the sunburn)!

-Of all the things we experienced in Santorini, eating and taking in the views were our favorite!
+Of all the things we experienced in Santorini, eating was one of our favorites!
 There are soo many delicious restaurants on the cliffside towns of Oia and Fira.
 For a tasty seafood dinner, have dinner on the Ammoudi Bay.
 There are a few seafood restaurants.
 We had a delicious red snapper at Sunset Restaurant and enjoyed a lovely sunset.
 Volkan on the Rocks, in addition to it's incredible views overlooking the caldera, has a stellar goat cheese, turkey and truffle oil Peinirli flat bread.
 Paired with wine, it was soo delicious and is something I've been thinking about since eating it.
 Starting in June, Volkan is an open air cinema and plays Mamma Mia and My Big Fat Greek Wedding on rotation every evening.
 Another sunset spot we enjoyed was Kastro, on the cliffside of Oia.
 You'll have a front row view of the sunset, while enjoying a meal and glass of wine.
 The tuna tartar had the perfect amount of flavor and the calamari was full of flavor.
 Luckily we had no issues getting seated without reservations, but we highly recommend making dinner reservations, especially during busier months (this goes for wine tastings, too).

 EXPECT THE UNEXPECTED ON THE GREEK ISLANDS